Lockdown redux: Macron reconciles with closing schools, but experts say lessons remain

-Category: World Hits: 0With 30.8 million under curfew watching on TV, French President Emmanuel Macron on Wednesday announced France would enter a long-delayed third national lockdown starting Sunday.
+Category: World Hits: 1With 30.8 million under curfew watching on TV, French President Emmanuel Macron on Wednesday announced France would enter a long-delayed third national lockdown starting Sunday.
 Macron had pushed back against strict national measures, playing for time while France weathered setbacks in its vaccine rollout and a variant-inflected third wave inched deaths nearer the macabre 100,000 milestone.
 What changes this time?
 Will it be enough?
 Was Macron's appearance the coda to France's months-long ritual of fresh Covid-19 restrictions meted out bit by bit?
 FRANCE 24 takes a closer look.

 Read more https://www.france24.com/en/europe/20210401-lockdown-redux-macron-reconciles-with-closing-schools-but-experts-say-lessons-remain